 Next up is Ben Ohau Station, which is a favorite stop among Lord of the Rings fans because this scenic setting was where the Battle Of Pelennor Fields scene in The Return Of The King was filmed.
 In fact, on the day of filming, there were over 1000 crew members and 280 horses here!

 Worth noting is that Ben Ohau is privately owned and is, in fact, a working Merino Sheep Station, as well as that you can spend the night here in a cute cottage.
-If you’re not staying overnight here, you can access it by booking a Lord Of The Rings tour with a local tour operator in Twizel.
+If you’re not staying overnight here, you explore the area on a Lord of the Rings tour with a local tour operator in Twizel.
 Ben Ohau Station is just over a 10-minute drive from Twizel town.

 Fun fact: Disney’s ‘A Wrinkle in Time’, which stars Oprah Winfrey and Reece Witherspoon, was also filmed at Ben Ohau Station!